ERABL-UL/AdapSegCon/README.md

-# Self-Supervised Contrastive Learning for Semantic Segmentation of Outdoor LiDAR Point Clouds
+# CLOUDSPAM: Contrastive Learning On Unlabeled Data for Segmentation and Pre-Training Using Aggregated Point Clouds and MoCo

 Installing pre-requisites: